 Flights

-Google Flights: When we're looking at flying somewhere, we always start with Google Flights to get an idea of costs and schedules.
+Google Flights: After checking Skyscanner, we also check Google Flights to get comparisons of costs and schedules.
 Google Flights is not completely comprehensive.
-For example some airlines such as Southwest don't show up in Google Flight results.
+For example, some airlines such as Southwest don't show up in Google Flight results.
 So, after using Google Flights for an overall picture, be sure to check the site of any airline you think may have flights where you're going.

 Trains